ryanaleksander/kernel-convolution/README.md

 # FAQ
 **Q: My networks still run slower with kernel convolution.
 How come?**

 A: The kernel trick only helps make the computational complextiy growth to be not exponential i.e. not explode as the data grow.
-It doesn't help reduce the base complexity and the kernel functions are mostly more costly to compute than a linear function used in a traditional convolution operation.
+It doesn't help reduce the base complexity and the kernel functions are mostly more costly to compute.
 O(1000n) = O(n), but 1000n > n.

 **Q: Should I use this to replace traditional convolution layers completely?**